karmak-unity/karmak-unity.github.io/_posts/Standard APIs/2020-03-18-Meter_Reading.md

 icon: "icon-truck"
 type: "api"
 comments: false
-description:   Allow users to create, update or get information about Fusion Parts Inventory Suppliers.
+description:   Allow users to update the Meter Reading of an Active unit.
 ---

 ---